Freedzio/teatry-web/README.md

 Homemade project

-The task is to create whole front-end for a service aggregating theatres
+The task is to create whole front-end for a theatres aggregating site